slhck/ffmpeg-normalize/README.md

 - `-mn, --metadata-disable`: Do not write metadata to output

-- `-cn, --chapters-disable`: Do not write metadata to output
+- `-cn, --chapters-disable`: Do not write chapters to output

 ### Output Format